Catholic Church in the Gambia: Organization and institutions

-The Catholic population amounted to 34,400 Christians, equal to 2.10% of the population.

 The episcopate of the Gambia is part of the Catholic Church in Inter-territorial Catholic Bishops' Conference of The Gambia and Sierra Leone.

 Interfaith relations

-Gambia is a predominantly Muslim country (approximately 94% of the population).
+Gambia is a predominantly Muslim country (approximately 94% of the population as of 2020).
 Relations between the Muslim and Christian communities in Gambia are generally very good.
 The Catholic Church operates various missions including schools which children of Muslim parents attend.
-Of the minority Christian population, there are around 30,000 Catholics, which represents around 2% of the population.